nodejs/node/doc/contributing/security-model-strategy.md

   and Native code which is run is trusted to not be malicious.
 * The projects works to help code running on top of Node.js to avoid making mistakes, but not doing so is not considered a vulnerability in Node.js.
-Just be because you can build something vulnerable with the APIs does not mean there is a vulnerability in Node.js itself.
+Just because you can build something vulnerable with the APIs does not mean there is a vulnerability in Node.js itself.